Skip to main content

 What the repo now clearly covers

-1) Migration docs are no longer uneven
+1) Migration docs are now in good shape

-• inventory current gateway boundary
+• inventory the current gateway boundary

 • swap endpoint and credentials